tywalch/electrodb/README.md

 }
 ```

-> Note: Included in the update are all attributes from the table's primary index.
-These values are automatically included on all updates in the event an update results in an insert.
+> _NOTE: Included in the update are all attributes from the table's primary index.
+These values are automatically included on all updates in the event an update results in an insert.__

 #### Update Method: Set